Taylor Woodrow Construction: Vinci Construction UK and predecessors

 Today's Vinci Construction UK started as a concrete specialist, Holst & Co, founded in 1918 in London by Danish civil engineers Knud Holst and Christian Lunoe.
 Five years later, in Liverpool, another business, Norwest Construction was founded in Liverpool.
 The two businesses merged in 1969 to form Norwest Holst, which - during the 1980s - was the largest privately owned construction group in the UK.

 In 1991, a French company, SGE, acquired a majority shareholding in Norwest Holst, which, in 2002, was renamed Vinci plc and acquired London-based contractor Crispin & Borst.
 Weaver plc was acquired in 2007.

-Taylor Woodrow Construction today
+Taylor Woodrow Construction

 In early 2009, Vinci planned to reorganise all UK operations under one name, but the Taylor Woodrow brand was eventually retained (though the company's 'teamwork' logo was retained by Taylor Wimpey).
 In 2011, the civil engineering division of Vinci Construction UK was rebranded as Taylor Woodrow in recognition of "its world-class heritage in civil engineering projects".

 In 2021, Taylor Woodrow Construction generated a profit of £8.6m on revenues of £319m.
 The business had increased its focus on new energy markets and won four commissions from Transport for London for pre-construction work on stations in London.